WHAT ARE THE SET OF FACTORS THAT CONTRIBUTE TO PROFICIENT ADULT LANGUAGE LEARNING?

-Adult second language learning is arguably one of the most challenging and complex tasks for the adult mind.
-Indeed, adult learners often struggle when learning a second language, resulting in a great deal of variability in their learning outcomes, with some learners reaching favorable milestones in their second language learning experience while some others learners do not.
-Explaining the varying success in adult second language learning constitutes one of my main areas of interest.
-In my work, I investigate the role that learner-internal and learner-external factors play in adult second language development (specifically for grammar learning), as well as how those individual factors interact to achieve proficient bilingualism.
+Adult language learning is arguably one of the most challenging and complex tasks for the adult mind.
+Indeed, adult learners often struggle when learning a second language, resulting in a great deal of variability in their learning outcomes, with some learners reaching favorable milestones in their language learning experience while some others learners do not.
+Explaining the varying success in adult (second/third) language learning constitutes one of my main areas of interest.
+In my work, I investigate the role that learner-internal and learner-external factors play in adult bi/multilingual development (specifically for grammar learning), as well as how those individual factors interact to achieve proficient b/multiilingualism.

 BILINGUALISM CHANGES LINGUISTIC AND COGNITIVE FUNCTION